kordless/grub-2.0/README.md

 ```

 ## Fastener
 Deploy a controller box for starting instances.
-Not done yet.
+Not done yet, either.

 ```
 $ ./deploy-fastener.sh
 ```

-Instance will be running in 2.5 minutes, listening on port 80.
+Instance will be running in a few minutes listening on port 80.

 ## Bookmark
 [Bookmark and index](https://mitta.us/https://github.com/kordless/grub-2.0/) this page using [Mitta.us](https://mitta.us/).

 ## Credits
 *"Your ideas don't stink.
-Just make sure they become a reality."* - Igor Stojanovski, Grub Developer
+Just make sure they become a reality."* - **Igor Stojanovski, Software Architect and author of Grub 1.0.**

 Thanks, Igor.
 I forgot this for a while, but I am "keeping" it clearly in mind now.